Chiclana de la Frontera: Churches

 The Capilla del Santo Cristo (Chapel of the Holy Christ), dating from the late 15th century, is the oldest religious building in the city.
-It is situated within the confraternity of the Vera Cruz, one of the oldest existing penitential brotherhoods in Andalusia.
+In it is situated the confraternity of the Vera Cruz, one of the oldest existing penitential brotherhoods in Andalusia.
 The current façade of the church is a result of the many restorations that the building has experienced.
 The chapel contains a huge atrium.

 There are two religious buildings from the 16th century.
 The Iglesia de San Sebastián (36.420611°N 6.144232°W), which is located next to the bridge of Remedios.
 This church has undergone several renovations throughout its history.
 In the courtyard stands a monument to Antonio Cabrera, a speaker, scientist and botanist and son of the town.
 The Hospital de San Martín (36.419063°N 6.147276°W) is now part of the "Niño Jesús" college.
 Although it has undergone several reforms, this old building remained inside the Capilla del Sagrado Corazón, with several Baroque altarpieces.
 17th century religious buildings include the Convento de Jesús Nazareno (36.418813°N 6.149395°W), a baroque church founded by Mother Antonia de Jesús in the year 1666; as well as the Iglesia de la Santísima Trinidad (San Telmo) (36.420962°N 6.148624°W) which has a high Baroque style altar and has a belfry with a unique angular design.